Many terms in the English language have come to mean the same thing as others. In the technology world, this is the case with GPU and graphics card.

 GPU (Graphics Processing Unit)

 Generally speaking, the CPU or Central Processing Unit is in charge of processing information from the entire PC, including the GPU.
-It essentially retrieves data and instructions on what to do with that data, does some complicated Boolean algebra, and delivers the requested result.
+It essentially retrieves data and instructions on what to do with that data, does some complex Boolean algebra, and delivers the requested result.

 iGPU